 The novel coronavirus pandemic has created an unprecedented global health crisis.
 In response to the pandemic, dozens of countries and regions have instituted shelter-in-place orders and some institutions have issued guidelines urging people to minimize non-essential healthcare and/or clinical research.

 Impaired access to the healthcare system, travel restrictions, guidance from regulatory agencies, and a shift in resources to fighting the pandemic are beginning to impact the conduct of clinical trials.
-Angela De Martini, Leandra Plappert, Elizabeth Rountree, and Dean Lockhead held discussions with a selection of CRO, policy, regulatory, and venture capital experts to understand the implications of the pandemic on trials.
+CRA consultants Angela De Martini and Leandra Plappert held discussions with a selection of CRO, policy, regulatory, and venture capital experts to understand the implications of the pandemic on trials.
 The authors found that the pandemic will have an immediate (or short-term) impact on the conduct of trials, as well as a long-term impact that may reverberate through the industry in the coming years.

 To read the article published in Applied Clinical Trials, click here.